aquaticus/nexus433/README.md

 and fixed 4 bits are set to 1.

-All sensor data is sent as one JSON package in topic `nexus433/sensor/XXXX/state` when XXXX is unique transmitter ID made of ID (first byte) and channel number (second byte) in hex format.
+All sensor data is sent as one JSON package in topic `nexus433/sensor/XXXX/state` when XXXX is unique transmitter ID made of MAC address, ID (first byte) and channel number (second byte) in hex format.
 For example `ae01` means transmitter with id `0xAE` and channel 2 (channels are 0 based).

 In addition, when the transmitter first sends data program sends `online` on topic `nexus433/sensor/XXXX/connection`.
 If there is no data from the sensor for 90 seconds, the program sends `offline` to the same topic.

-When the program starts and stops it sends `online` or `offline` to global connection topic: `nexus433/connection`.
+When the program starts and stops it sends `online` or `offline` to global connection topic: `nexus433/[MAC]/connection`.

 For newly detected transmitters specially formatted JSON data is sent to `homeassistant` topic to make Home Assistant automatically discovers the sensor.
 For one transmitter 4 sensors are created: temperature,